Rushbrooke Hall: History

-As the principle seat of the Jermyns, after Sir Thomas the house passed through the ownership of his descendants Ambrose Jermyn, Sir Robert Jermyn, Thomas Jermyn (died 1645) and Thomas Jermyn (died 1659) until being inherited by Lord Jermyn.
-He died without male heirs, and the estate was divided among his four surviving daughters.
+As the principle seat of the Jermyns, after Sir Thomas the house passed through the ownership of his descendants Ambrose Jermyn, Sir Robert Jermyn, Thomas Jermyn (died 1645) and Thomas Jermyn (died 1659) until being inherited by his son, Thomas Jermyn.
+Thomas' uncle, Henry Jermyn, 1st Earl of St Albans, took up residence in 1674, but on his death in 1684, the house reverted to Thomas.
+He died without male heirs in 1703, and the estate was divided among his four surviving daughters.
 Through his marriage to Hon.
 Mary Jermyn, Sir Robert Davers, 2nd Baronet purchased the other shares of the house and estate from his wife's sisters (Lady Spring, Lady D'Ewes and Mrs Grove) in 1703.
 Major modernising alterations were made to the house in about 1735.
-The Davers family held it until the death of Sir Charles Davers, 6th Baronet in 1806.
+These included a new north front and the impressive interiors with rococo stuccowork and fireplaces, decorated with carvings by Grinling Gibbons.
+The Davers family held the house until the death of Sir Charles Davers, 6th Baronet in 1806.
 It passed to Frederick Hervey, 1st Marquess of Bristol, who sold the house to Robert Rushbrooke, whose family owned the house until 1919.
+At this point, the house and 195 acres were bought by Captain Philip Ashworth, which much of the contents being auctioned.
+In 1922, the house was bought by John Dickson-Poynder, 1st Baron Islington, who owned it until his death in 1936.

 In 1938 ownership of the manor was taken over by the Rothschild family.
 In 1941, it became a convalescent home for the wounded, and in 1947, it became a hostel for a farming institute.
 In 1961 it was decided to demolish the house; shortly afterwards a fire devastated the building.
 Several of the remaining decorative features were used in St Edmund's Church, Bury St Edmunds.
 The moated site and some of the formal gardens are all that remain of the house.